kiboschool/course-intro-to-data-science/src/lessons/data-cleaning/data-privacy.md

 # GDPR and data privacy

 It is crucial to respect and uphold the privacy rights of individuals whose data is being collected and analyzed.
-As a data scientists, wee need to ensure that personal data is handled responsibly, protecting individuals' rights and fostering trust in data-driven practices.
+As a data scientists, we need to ensure that personal data is handled responsibly, protecting individuals' rights and fostering trust in data-driven practices.
 To achieve this, we need to understand data privacy and the regulation (i.e., GDPR) surrounding use of personal data.

 > 📺 **Data privacy and GDPR** 👨🏾‍💻